International Humanoid Forum

 Moderator

-Dr. Anca Georgiana Rusu
+Dr. Anca Rusu

 Executive Director, Swiss Robotics Association (SRA)